The law would have gone into effect January 1

 Critics say it does not work

-An appeals court slapped an injunction on a new California state law that would ban conversion therapy for minors – a method some say can help turn a gay person straight.
+An appeals court slapped an injunction on a new California state law that bans conversion therapy for minors– a method some say can help turn a gay person straight.

-The federal panel of three judges at the U.S. 9th Circuit Court of Appeals ruled Friday to block the law that would prevent young people under 18 from undergoing the controversial treatment.
+The federal panel of three judges at the U.S. 9th Circuit Court of Appeals ruled Friday to block the law that would have prevented young people under 18 from undergoing the controversial treatment.

 It would have gone into effect January 1.